AqwamCreates/DataPredict/docs/API/Models/WassersteinGenerativeAdversarialNetwork.md

 * sampleSize: How many randomly chosen data will be used from the real feature matrix and noise feature matrix on every iteration.

-### setGenerator()
+### setGeneratorModel()

 Sets the Generator into the model.

 ```
-WassersteinGenerativeAdversarialNetwork:setGenerator(Generator: Model)
+WassersteinGenerativeAdversarialNetwork:setGeneratorModel(GeneratorModel: Model)
 ```

 #### Parameters:

-* Generator: The model to be used for generating contents out of random noise.
+* GeneratorModel: The model to be used for generating contents out of random noise.

-### setDiscriminator()
+### setDiscriminatorModel()

 Sets the Discriminator into the model.

 ```
-WassersteinGenerativeAdversarialNetwork:setDiscriminator(Discriminator: Model)
+WassersteinGenerativeAdversarialNetwork:setDiscriminatorModel(DiscriminatorModel: Model)
 ```

 #### Parameters:

-* Discriminator: The model to be used for discriminating real and fake contents.
+* DiscriminatorModel: The model to be used for discriminating real and fake contents.

-### getGenerator()
+### getGeneratorModel()

 Gets the Generator from the model.

 ```
-WassersteinGenerativeAdversarialNetwork:getGenerator(): Model
+WassersteinGenerativeAdversarialNetwork:getGeneratorModel(): Model
 ```

 #### Returns:

-* Generator: The model used for generating contents out of random noise.
+* GeneratorModel: The model used for generating contents out of random noise.

 ### getDiscriminator()

 Gets the Discriminator from the model.

 ```
-WassersteinGenerativeAdversarialNetwork:getDiscriminator(): Model
+WassersteinGenerativeAdversarialNetwork:getDiscriminatorModel(): Model
 ```

 #### Returns:

-* Discriminator: The model used for discriminating real and fake contents.
+* DiscriminatorModel: The model used for discriminating real and fake contents.

 ### train()